 Training and Support Options

 We offer a number of routes through which teachers and administrators can receive training and support.

-On-Site - A two day training located in your district.
-Participants develop awareness and understanding of the CELL four=part framework, and begin to develop skills in collaboration and planning.
+One- or two-day training sessions located in your district.
+Participants develop awareness and understanding of the CELL four-part framework, and begin to develop skills in collaboration and planning.
 Includes time for co-planning with partners, and feedback from trainers.
 These sessions are arranged by contract.

-Consultation and Coaching - For schools and districts that have experienced the two-day training, we offer on-site observation and feedback.
-Trainers come to participant's co-taught classrooms, observe lessons, and meet with partners to engage in reflective dialogue and planning.
+For schools and districts that have participated in our in-district sessions, we offer on-site observation and feedback.
+Trainers come to participants' co-taught classrooms, observe lessons, and meet with partners to engage in reflective dialogue and planning.
 These session are arranged by contract.